Moviefone App Coming Soon. Sign Up Now to Get Notified!

 1968Movie"Giant Monster Dogfight"

-Want to behold the glory that is 'Gamera vs. Gyaos' in the comfort of your own home?
-Finding a streaming service to buy, rent, download, or view the Noriaki Yuasa-directed movie via subscription can be a huge pain, so we here at Moviefone want to do right by you.
+Need to watch 'Gamera vs. Gyaos' on your TV, phone, or tablet?
+Hunting down a streaming service to buy, rent, download, or view the Noriaki Yuasa-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Gamera vs. Gyaos' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Gamera vs. Gyaos' right now, here are some finer points about the Daiei Film action flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Gamera vs. Gyaos' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'Gamera vs. Gyaos' right now, here are some particulars about the Daiei Film adventure flick.

-Released January 1st, 1968, 'Gamera vs. Gyaos' stars Kōjirō Hongō, Kichijirō Ueda, Reiko Kasahara, Naoyuki Abe The movie has a runtime of about 1 hr 26 min, and received a user score of 63 (out of 100) on TMDb, which compiled reviews from 81 top users.
+Released January 1st, 1968, 'Gamera vs. Gyaos' stars Kōjirō Hongō, Kichijirō Ueda, Reiko Kasahara, Naoyuki Abe The movie has a runtime of about 1 hr 26 min, and received a user score of 63 (out of 100) on TMDb, which put together reviews from 81 well-known users.

-You probably already know what the movie's about, but just in case...
+Curious to know what the movie's about?
 Here's the plot: "Unusual volcanic activity in Japan awakens Gyaos, a bloodthirsty flying monster with the power to slice things in half with an ultrasonic ray.
 While scientists and the military scramble to devise a way to stop this new threat, a young boy forms an alliance with Gamera; a monster no one else seems to trust."

 Gamera (Showa) Collection